harbik/colorimetry/README.md

 # Overview
-The Colorimetry Library is a library for color calculations in illumination and engineering projects.
+The Colorimetry Library is a library for color calculations in illumination and color engineering projects.
 It can be used for Rust projects and provides JavaScript/WebAssembly interfaces.
 The algorithms implemented try to follow the recommendations of the International Commission on Illumination, the International Color Consortium, the Illumination Engineering Society, and many others.